‘Linda, I’m going to Indonesia!’ said my boss with his smiley face. Of course I was happy to hear that.

 Hike to the top of Sesean

 Once you get Batutumonga, don’t miss the beautiful views and stunning sunrise from the top of Mount Sesean.
 It’s a bit tricky to find the way up because there is no sign.
-Just ask the local people and they will be more than happy to show you the way (i you pass through a house with a loud barking dogs, you are on the right way).
-If you want to camp on mount Sesean, you can rent equipment from some of the tour operators in rantepao.
+Just ask the local people and they will be more than happy to show you the way (if you pass through a house with a loud barking dogs, you are on the right way).
+If you want to camp on Mount Sesean, you can rent equipment from some of the tour operators in Rantepao.

-This is the place of animal trading, mostly buffalo and pig.
+This is the place where animals are traded, mostly buffalo and pigs.
 Buffalo have a special place in the rituals of Tana Toraja.
-That’s the reason why buffalos, especially albino buffalos can be so expensive.
+That’s the reason why buffalo, especially albino buffalo, can be so expensive.
 The cost of one buffalo can equal the price of a brand new car!

 To get Bolu Market from Rantepao, you can take the blue public transport called pete-pete from Jalan Ratulangi (it passes by Wisma Maria I and Luta Resort) or from the Tongkonan Roundabout.
-It costs only 3000 rupiah each way.
+It costs only Rp 3.000 each way.

 Rafting in Sa’dan River